postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 The experience for captured users depends on their prior team status:

 * If a captured user is already on your organization's team, nothing changes for them.
-* If a captured user is not a part of any team:
+* If a captured user isn't a part of any team:
     * All existing user sessions are revoked.
     * The next time the user logs in, they will be prompted to join your organization's team via SSO.
     * When the user authenticates into your organization's team via SSO, their existing data will be available in their personal workspace.
 * If a captured user is a part of an existing free or paid team:
-    * They are removed from their existing team and the data that solely belongs to them and has not been shared will be moved with them.
+    * They're removed from their existing team and the data that solely belongs to them and hasn't been shared will be moved with them.
     * All existing user sessions are revoked.
     * The next time the user logs in, they will be prompted to join your organization's team via SSO.
     * When the user authenticates into your organization's team via SSO, their existing data will be available in their personal workspace.
 * If a captured user is the last admin of an existing free team:
-    * They are removed from the team and the remaining members are assigned the admin role.
-The data that solely belongs to them and has not been shared will be moved with them.
+    * They're removed from the team and the remaining members are assigned the admin role.
+The data that solely belongs to them and hasn't been shared will be moved with them.
     * All existing user sessions are revoked.
     * The next time the user logs in, they will be prompted to join your organization's team via SSO.
     * When the user authenticates into your organization's team via SSO, their existing data will be available in their personal workspace.